andykrohg/acs-ansible-notifier/README.md

 # ACS Ansible Notifier
 This app is intended to serve as an intermediary between a Stackrox Generic Webhook notifier in Advanced Cluster Security and an instance of Ansible Automation Controller.
 It's useful in the event that you wish to run an Ansible job in response to an alert from ACS, such as a policy violation.

+## Deployment Guide
-## Create a Job Template on Ansible Automation Controller
+### Create a Job Template on Ansible Automation Controller
 Ensure that you have a Job Template ready to roll on Automation Controller - we'll be invoking this upon policy violations using the REST API.
 You'll have access to contextual information in an extra variable called `alert`, so make sure your Template indicates **Prompt on launch** for extra variables.
 There's an example playbook in the `ansible` directory of this repository.
-Make note of this templates *numerical template id*, viewable in the address bar.
+Make note of this template's *numerical template id*, viewable in the address bar.

-## Deploy the Notifier
+### Deploy the Notifier
 Next, we'll deploy an instance of this project to OpenShift.
 ```bash
 # Set environment variable for server URL.
 Be sure to include /api